Francis Xavier Seelos: American missions

 After a year as Curate of St. Mary's Parish in Detroit, Michigan, Seelos was assigned in 1866 as Pastor of the Church of St. Mary of the Assumption, New Orleans.
 However, his ministry in New Orleans was destined to be brief.
 In September of that year, exhausted from visiting and caring for victims of yellow fever, he contracted the disease.
 After several weeks, he died on October 4, 1867, at the age of 48 years and 9 months.

 Veneration

+Theologians approved Seelos's spiritual writings on 8 May 1912.
+His cause was formally opened, and he was granted the title Servant of God.

 Pope John Paul II beatified Seelos in St. Peter's Square on April 9, 2000.
 In the beatification homily, the pope stated: "Today, Bl.
 Francis Xavier Seelos invites the members of the Church to deepen their union with Christ in the sacraments of Penance and the Eucharist.
 Through his intercession, may all who work in the vineyard for the salvation of God's people be encouraged and strengthened in their task."

 Seelos is commemorated in the Martyrology on October 5.